 These airways become inflamed and begin to narrow, causing symptoms like wheezing, shortness of breath, chest tightness, and coughing (

 Asthma has been associated with increased levels of oxidative stress and inflammation in the body (

-Due to selenium's ability to lower inflammation in the body, some studies suggest that this mineral may be effective in reducing asthma-related symptoms.
+Due to selenium's ability to reduce inflammation, some studies suggest that this mineral may help reduce asthma-related symptoms.

 Research suggests that people who have asthma have lower blood levels of selenium.

 In fact, one study showed that asthmatic patients with higher levels of blood selenium had better lung function than those with lower levels (

 Selenium supplements may also help reduce asthma-related symptoms.

 For example, one study found that giving people with asthma 200 mcg of selenium per day reduced their use of the corticosteroid medications used to control their symptoms (

 However, research in this area is conflicting, and larger studies are needed to fully understand selenium’s role in the development and treatment of asthma (